Sshh. Don’t tell Tim Peake, but in November 2015 we didn’t know who he was…

 Tim Peake Tooth

-We followed Tim’s mission on Facebook, on the news and in the air – spotting the ISS whenever we could on its regular orbits of Earth, being amazed by Tim’s experiments, his marathon in space and the stunning photos he sent back (his book Hello, is this planet Earth?: My View from the International Space Station is available to buy, with all proceeds to The Prince’s Trust).
+We followed Tim’s mission on Facebook, on the news and in the air – spotting the ISS whenever we could on its regular orbits of Earth, being amazed by Tim’s experiments, his marathon in space and the stunning photos he sent back.

-Tim’s incredible shot of Patagonia’s southern ice fields; makes me think of Irish coffee!
+Tim’s incredible shot of Patagonia’s southern ice fields; reminds me of Irish coffee!